khaldoun-xyz/standard/docs/plan.md

 # Our plan with Khaldoun

-Khaldoun's purpose is to create fulfilling jobs.
+Khaldoun's purpose is to inspire ourselves and others to do more with less.

-Earning an income is a critical step in living a great life.
+Learning to do more with less is a critical step in living a great life.
 It provides a feeling of certainty & significance and grants opportunities for growth & contribution.
-Also, today's jobs contain the seeds of tomorrow.
 Our communities will thrive,
-if we help its members earn a fulfilling income.
+if we help its members do more with less.

-Over time, Khaldoun will be our vehicle to build highly automated organisations.
+Over time, Khaldoun will be our vehicle to build fully automated organisations - the clearest embodiment of doing more with less.
 We call them 'autonomous organisations'.
 In an autonomous organisation, menial and administrative work does not require manual intervention.
 This is not achievable by tweaking existing legacy systems.
 Instead,